Billy Rose's Aquacade

 In addition to Weissmuller and Holm, Gertrude Ederle, a Flushing, Queens resident and the first woman to swim the English Channel, appeared in the Aquacade in 1939.
 Morton Downey, Frances Williams, and Bill Robinson appeared on stage.
 In late 1939, Rose married Holm after Holm had divorced singer Art Jarrett and he had divorced his first wife, comedian Fanny Brice.
 Buster Crabbe replaced Weissmuller in 1940, for the second year of the Fair.

 In 1940, Aquacade also opened in San Francisco at the Golden Gate International Exposition where Esther Williams and Virginia Hopkins joined the show.
+The Aquacade inspired Al Sheehan's production of the Aqua Follies at the Minneapolis Aquatennial.